herrera-ignacio/architect-handbook/principles/solid/srp/README.md

 ![srp-solution-3](./srp-solution-3.png)

 The number of functions required to calculate pay, generate a report, or save the data is likely to be large in each case.
 Each of those classes would have many _private_ methods in them.
-Each of the classes that contain such a family of method is a __scope__.
+Each of the classes that contain such a family of methods is a __scope__.
 Outside of that scope, no one knows that the private members of that family exist.